Polycystic Ovary Syndrome (PCOS): Symptoms, Causes and What It Means for Your Health

 Androgens

-A significant proportion of people with PCOS experience insulin resistance – even if blood fasted glucose levels appear normal.
+A significant proportion of people with PCOS experience insulin resistance – even if fasting blood glucose levels appear normal.
 Elevated insulin can stimulate the ovaries to produce more androgens, perpetuating symptoms.

 Inflammation